Leading San Diego as a Sign Language Agency

 Dustin Pelloni is a CODA (child of Deaf adult) and has been using American Sign Language to communicate his entire life.
 From his early days in college he dreamed of opening a sign language agency that would cater to a growing need for advanced-level certified San Diego interpreters.
 His interpreting ability was recognized early in his career by Boys Town National Research Hospital which allowed him to work as a professional interpreter when he was still very young.
 Only, two years later he earned a National Certification from the Registry of Interpreters for the Deaf and went on to create CLIP – the sole sign language agency in San Diego that employs only nationally certified interpreters.
 Previously Dustin has proven his passion for the profession of interpreting by mentoring young interpreters, volunteering as the fund-raiser for the San Diego County Registry of Interpreters for the Deaf, and consistently donating his time to events such as Deaf Awareness Day.
 In his free time Dustin enjoys playing volleyball and taking his dog to the park.

 Sydnie Kapalla is a native San Diegan who was first introduced to American Sign Language in 2009.
 Her interest was sparked when her sister was living and volunteering at a deaf school in Mexico, where Sydnie spent many visits fascinated by the language.
 These experiences influenced Sydnie to learn ASL, and eventually decide to change her major.
 In 2013 she earned her Associates Degree in American Sign Language from Grossmont College.
-The following year she worked as a tutor for ASL at Grossmont College.
-Sydnie is about to finish her second year of the Interpreter Training Program at San Diego Mesa College.
-She is currently on the board for SDCRID as the Mesa College Student Representative.
-She has attended, volunteered, and interpreted at many community events such as Unity Day, Deaf Dare and Deaf Deaf World.
+In May of 2017, Sydnie graduated from the Interpreter Training Program at San Diego Mesa College and earned an Associates Degree in English to ASL Interpretation.
+She is currently on the board for SDCRID as the Membership Chair.
+She has attended, volunteered, and interpreted at many community events such as DEAFestival, Deaf Dare and Deaf Deaf World.
 In her free time, Sydnie loves to go camping and hiking, enjoy the outdoors, and relax at various coffee shops around San Diego.